vinhboy/intuit_ids_aggcat/README.markdown

 Configuration
 -----------------
-While the first release of this gem is being developed, it will not be included in gem directories.
-Installation of the gem can be accomplished by cloning the code from Github and installing manually:
+While the first release of this gem is being developed, newer versions may be available on Github that have not yet been pushed to the RubyGems repository.
+Installation of the gem from RubyGems can be done by running:
+`gem install intuit_ids_aggcat`

+or the latest version can be cloned from Github and installing manually:
 `git clone https://github.com/rewardsummit/intuit_ids_aggcat.git`
-`gem build intuit_ids_aggcat.gemspec && gem install intuit_ids_aggcat-0.0.1.gem`
+`gem build intuit_ids_aggcat.gemspec && gem install intuit_ids_aggcat-0.0.x.gem`

 ... or in a Rails environment using bundler by adding this to your Gemfile:
-`gem 'quicken_parser', :git => 'https://github.com/rewardsummit/intuit_ids_aggcat.git'`
+`gem 'intuit_ids_aggcat', :git => 'https://github.com/rewardsummit/intuit_ids_aggcat.git'`
+for the latest development version in Github or:
+`gem 'intuit_ids_aggcat'`
+for the version in the RubyGems repository that should be production-ready.

 Once installed, you can manually configure the gem at runtime (e.g. in a pure Ruby environment) by doing:
 `require "intuit_ids_aggcat"`